inspaya/istemlabs/_courses/software-engineering-beginner-course-iii.md

 ## Certification
-Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: PHP Web Developer ” Certificate.
+Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: PHP Web Developer” Certificate.

 ## Cost
 The cost of this course is N60,000 (Sixty Thousand Naira Only)